aozhimin/iOS-Debug-Hacks/README.md

 }
 ```
 Basically, we can have a clear understanding through reading the decompilation code:
  First invoke `forwardingTargetForSelector` method during the message forwarding process to get the replacement receiver, which is also called Fast Forwarding phase.
 If the `forwardingTarget` returns nil or return the same receiver, the message forwarding turns into Regular Forwarding phase.
 Basically, invoking `methodSignatureForSelector` method to get the method signature, then using it with `frameStackPointer` to instantiate `invocation` object.
 Then call `forwardInvocation:` method of the `receiver`, and pass the previous `invocation`object as an argument.
-In the end if `methodSignatureForSelector` mehtod is not implemented and the `selector` is already registered in runtime system, `doesNotRecognizeSelector:` will be invoked to throw an error.
+In the end if `methodSignatureForSelector` method is not implemented and the `selector` is already registered in runtime system, `doesNotRecognizeSelector:` will be invoked to throw an error.

 Scrutinizing the `___forwarding___` from the crash stack trace, we can notice that it's called as the second path among the whole message forwarding path, which means `NSInvocation` object is invoked when `forwardInvocation` is called.